2021 Call for graduate student symposium

 The biographical sketch should serve as a letter of introduction for the applicant and include a list of any relevant publications.
 The sketch should explicate the applicant’s motivation for applying and expected benefits from participation in the GSS.
 Also, the sketch should state what the applicant would like to get feedback on during the GSS, e.g., how to best deploy a novel method, set up a specific study, bridge gaps in existing theory, develop interdisciplinary perspectives, etc.

 Participants will be selected based on their anticipated contributions to the breadth and depth of the intellectual discussions in the GSS and motivation for participation.
-All students will be expected to give a short presentation of their work (details follow upon acceptance) as a lead-up to a discussion with the mentors and the other student participants.

 Format and Submission Details